• Low Carbon Steel Fiber System 1

 The packing can be either in paper cartons in an orderly manner or paper bags in an optional way based on customers’ requirement.
 The first is with a small volume and it is not easy to agglomerate and so it can be used by adding it directly into other materials thus reducing the cost of equipment and transportation for customers.

-Q: What are the different types of steel profiles used in architecture?
+Q: What are the different types of steel wires and their applications in the telecommunications industry?

-Q: What are the common uses of steel in the defense industry?
+Q: How are steel products used in the railway industry?

-Q: How is steel used in the production of railway tracks?
+Q: How are steel pipes used in the transportation of chemicals?

-Q: What are the different types of steel sheets and their uses in the automotive industry?
+Q: What are the different types of steel sheets and their uses in the construction of prefabricated buildings?

 Send your message to us